CaNS-World/CaNS/README.md

 04/05/2020 -- Visualization of binary field data has been made easier, see [`src/INFO_VISU.md`](src/INFO_VISU.md) for more details.

+13/05/2020 -- An implementation that allows for an arbritary default orientation of the pencil decomposition (i.e. x-, y- or z-aligned pencils) has been developed and kept for now in branch `x_pencil`.
+Using x-aligned pencils by default increases slightly the performance of CaNS by avoiding two *all-to-all* operations in the Poisson solver.
+To test this new feature, the code in branch `x_pencil` should be compiled with `-DDECOMP_X` (best performing) or `-DDECOMP_Y`.

 ## Features

 Some features are: